CocoaHeadsNL/intro-slides/2021/05/may.md

 # Agenda for today

 ## **Firebase for Apple developers**
-### Creating modern applications on Apple's platforms using SwiftUI and Firebase - Pieter Friese
+### Creating modern applications on Apple's platforms using SwiftUI and Firebase - Peter Friese

 You should leave this session with a deeper understanding of what Firebase is and how you can use it your apps on Apple’s platforms.